arturograu/barrel_me/README.md

 This hierarchical approach:

-- ✅ Creates a barrel file in each subfolder (only if it has 2+ files)
+- ✅ Creates a barrel file in each subfolder (only if it has 2+ main files)
 - ✅ Parent barrel exports subfolder barrels (not individual files)
 - ✅ Better organization for large codebases
 - ✅ Each module can be imported independently
 - ✅ **Smart conflict resolution**: If a file has the same name as its folder, the barrel is named `{folder}_barrel.dart`
-- ✅ **Single-file optimization**: Subfolders with only one file are exported directly (no barrel created)
+- ✅ **Single-file optimization**: Subfolders with only one main file are exported directly (no barrel created)
+- ✅ **Part file handling**: Automatically excludes part files - only main files are exported

 ### Smart Conflict Resolution